 - You cannot shoot images continuously when "0" flashes in the viewfinder.
-Wait until the indicator disappears. - When the exposure mode is set to a Scene Selection mode other than (Sports Action), you cannot shoot continuously. - The speed of continuous shooting may be slower when the battery level is insufficient or at low ambient temperatures.
+Wait until the indicator disappears. - You cannot shoot continuously when using Scene Selection modes other than (Sports Action). - When [Face Detection] is set to [On], the speed of continuous shooting may be slower.